aws-samples/aws-hpc-recipes/recipes/pcluster/slurm_accounting/README.md

   * Don't set a value for **AdminPasswordSecretString** that is used anywhere else
 4. Monitor the status of the stack named **sacct-cluster**.
 When its status is `CREATE_COMPLETE`, navigate to its **Outputs** tab.
 Find the output named **HeadNodeIp** - this is the public IP address for your cluster login node.

+**Note**: If you do not wish to import the networking configuration from a stack provided by the **HPC Recipe for AWS** collection. you can use the [alternative CloudFormation template](assets/launch-alt.yaml).

 ### Access the Cluster and Try Slurm Accounting

 You can either log in via SSH to the **HeadNodeIp** using the keypair you specified, or you can use Amazon Systems Manager to log from the AWS EC2 Console.
 Once you are logged into the system, you can test out a couple of commands that confirm Slurm accounting is active.
 1. Try using the [sacct](https://slurm.schedmd.com/sacct.html) command to display accounting data for all jobs and job steps in the Slurm database.
 2. Try out the [sacctmgr](https://slurm.schedmd.com/sacctmgr.html) command.
 It is used to configure accounting in detail.

-## Cleaning Up

-When you are done using your cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the **sacct-cluster** stack.

 ## Persistent Databases